itay1313/itay1313/README.md

 ## My [Arts &] Craft:

- HTML, JS, CSS, Gatsby/ React.
-- CMS/ Headless like; Kontent, Contentful, Prismic, Headless Wordpress and more
-- Graphql
-- Design systems / Tailwind / Styled components, Theme-ui, Bootstrap and more
-- Git
-- Ruby/Jekyll
-- WordPress
-- Accessibility
-- SEO
-- Deployment, platform/ Netlify/ Gatsby cloud/ AWS and more
-- UX and Copywriting
-- Figma/Photoshop/Illustrator/XD/ AE

-- 🔭 I love learning new things every day.
-- 👯 I am looking to connect with other Developers/ Designers/ Creators
-- 🥅 2021 Goals: Kicking 2022's Ass
-- ⚡ My hobbies include making music and playing bass/drums.
+I am a skilled UX Engineer/Design Engineer with expertise in HTML, JS, CSS, Gatsby/React, and other modern technologies.
+My experience includes working with CMS/Headless systems such as Kontent, Contentful, Prismic, Headless Wordpress, and more.
+I am also knowledgeable in Graphql and design systems such as Tailwind, Styled components, Theme-ui, Bootstrap, and others.
+Additionally, I am proficient in Git, Ruby/Jekyll, WordPress, Accessibility, SEO, and deployment platforms like Netlify, Gatsby cloud, AWS, and more.

+In terms of design, I am well-versed in Figma, Photoshop, Illustrator, XD, and AE.
+I am always eager to learn new things, and my passion for continuous learning is what drives me every day.

+I am looking to connect with other Developers, Designers, and Creators.
+My 2023 goal is to surpass all expectations and make significant contributions to the field.
+When I'm not coding, you can find me making music and playing bass/drums.

 [website]: https://itaycode.com